tac0x2a/nayco/README.md

 Grebe is forwarder JSON message from RabbitMQ to Clickhouse.

 ## [ClickHouse](https://clickhouse.tech/)
 ClickHouse is a free analytics DBMS for big data.
-Central data storage of Biwako.
+Central data storage of Uchiumi.
 Default database is `default`, and user name and password is `default`.

 ### Ports